 He uses his hands excitedly when he talks about his dream of saving historic homes from imminent demise, gets slightly breathless when he describes measuring moldings and has paint spatter on his clothes even when he's not painting.
-The most radical thing about him at first glance is the spicy bumper sticker on his pickup: "Preservationists do it longer."
+The most radical thing about him at first glance is the spicy bumper sticker on his pickup truck: "Preservationists do it longer."

 But Holloway, who graduated this month from Mary Washington College's prestigious historic preservation program -- the largest of its kind in the nation -- holds views that, by his own description, might shock his colleagues.
-In the sprawling Fredericksburg area, where even churches open in mini-malls while architectural preservationists try to stop the clock in the 1800s, Holloway believes that his side might need a little renovating.
+In the sprawling Fredericksburg area, where even churches open in mini-malls while architectural preservationists try to stop the clock in the 1800s, Holloway believes that his side may need a little renovating.

-Even as city leaders plan a more explicit and restrictive code dictating what can be built in the city's historic district, Holloway says preservation should be encouraged -- not mandated by law.
+Even as city leaders plan a more explicit and restrictive code about what can be built in the city's historic district, Holloway says preservation should be encouraged -- not mandated by law.
 He thinks faux historic "phony Colony" (a phrase that should rhyme if said correctly) homes are much more offensive than highly modern ones -- including a huge glass rectangle of a house under construction in the historic district that has triggered an outcry in Fredericksburg.